MicrosoftDocs/win32/desktop-src/AD/composing-the-spns-for-a-service-with-an-scp.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\mbaldwin
-ms.assetid: 'cbaa11ba-d32b-46cf-86a4-9050bb1be3a6'
+ms.assetid: cbaa11ba-d32b-46cf-86a4-9050bb1be3a6
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-domain-services'
+ms.technology: active-directory-domain-services
 ms.tgt_platform: multiple
+keywords:
-keywords: ["Composing the SPNs for a Service with an SCP AD", "Service Principal Name AD , Composing SPNs for a Service with an SCP"]
+- Composing the SPNs for a Service with an SCP AD
+- Service Principal Name AD , Composing SPNs for a Service with an SCP ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Composing the SPNs for a Service with an SCP